South Korea Implements Mandatory Measures on Evaluation of Packaging

 The transitional period will run until 24 September 2020.
 After this date, products without documentation on evaluation results from the Korea Environmental Corporation will be subject to fines.

 Do you want to stay on top of packaging regulations from around the globe?
-Sign up to our newsletter here.
+Subscribe to our newsletter, and be the first to know about the latest compliance updates.